dhess/mellon/mellon-web/README.md

 An extremely simple example server (with on-line documentation support) is provided in the `examples` directory.
-You can run it with `cabal run mock-mellon-server` and test it using the endpoints described in [API.md](API.md).
+You can run it with `cabal run mock-mellon-server`.
 The server is will run on the `localhost` loopback interface on port 8081.

 This particular example server uses a "mock lock" device which only